BMariscal/InteractiveProgrammingPython/README.md

 <h3>InteractiveProgrammingPython: Python 2</h3>
 <h4>An Introduction to Interactive Programming in Python (Part 1): Rice Unversity MOOC offered at:</h4>
 <h5>https://www.coursera.org/learn/interactive-python-1/home/welcome</h5>

-<a href="http://www.codeskulptor.org/docs.html#tabs-Python"> More info on CodeSkulptor, a browser-based programming environment
-for Python that's used in this course.</a>
+  * <a href="http://www.codeskulptor.org/docs.html#tabs-Python"> More info about CodeSkulptor, a browser-based programming environment for Python that's used in this course.</a>

 <br>

   Syllabus
   Week 0 - Statements, expressions, variables